 Flavored Yogurt is another food in which people don’t expect to find a lot of added sugars.
 Most brand yogurts, however, have added sugars and flavors, which contribute to a carbohydrate count as high as 40 grams per serving.
 Greek yogurt is a great substitute as it has more protein and less sugar.
 We prefer to flavor our yogurts naturally, by mixing in fresh fruit or flavorings, such as in this vanilla yogurt recipe or lemon yogurt recipe.
 Yogurt can also be given a new lease of life by mixing in some of our fruit compotes for a lower-sugar treat.

 Baked Beans have a lot of fiber and protein, but they often contain even more added sugars.
 Ann’s Pinto Beans provide a healthier and more flavorful bean dish.

 The Academy of Nutrition and Dietetics reminds us that it is important not to completely cut out carbohydrates or sugars in one’s diet, especially during cancer recovery.
-Carbohydrates and sugars are necessary in maintaining good energy and good health throughout treatment.
+Carbohydrates and sugars are necessary for maintaining good energy and good health throughout treatment.
 It is best to avoid processed foods and foods with added sugars because there are endless sources of carbohydrates used in food processing.
-Many shredded cheeses, for example, are coated with cellulose – a starch – to keep the pieces from sticking together.
-Keep in mind that the healthiest way to eat carbohydrates is with fiber, protein and a little fat as to reduce blood sugar spikes as often as possible.
+Keep in mind that the healthiest way to eat carbohydrates is with fiber, protein, and a little fat to reduce blood sugar spikes as often as possible.